 Sons, Share the load

 “Hey mom, have you washed by Green tee-shirt?”, “Wifey, Is my yellow sweater in the laundry?”
 Do these questions sound very familiar to you, ladies?
 If yes, then it is pretty obvious that you are the prime caretaker of all the chores in your home, irrespective of whether you are working or homely.
 This scenario in Indian society is grave if you ask me.
 We teach our daughters to be financially independent, career oriented and ambitious apart from teaching them household work.
-What we forget is to teach our sons to be responsible around the house too.
+What we forget is to teach our sons to be responsible around the house too and share the load.

 Unfortunately, cooking meals, doing laundry, keeping the house spic and span etc are solely considered to be a woman’s job.
 Many women today are working in offices or are managing a business.
 But, they have to struggle to strike a balance between professional commitments, household duties, raising kids and what not!
 Well, there is no paperwork that lists that a woman alone has to take care of her home and kids, correct?